 I shouldn't have to mention this because it's common sense, but check your watches, jewelry, belts, hair

-adornments (barrettes, pins, etc.) that could get caught on your partner, sleeves that hang and prevent the lead
+adornments (barrettes, pins, etc.) that could get caught on your partner, sleeves that hang and prevent the

-your nails, too, please.
+edges of your nails, too, please.

 GUM: No gum chewing in class, we had someone choke on gum once, lose it.

 CELL PHONES: You're only here for an hour or so, you can do without checking your phone.
-Unless you're on
+Unless

-you walk in the door.
+phones off when you walk in the door.